-As part of Fellowship At Home Services, Fellowship Garden State Hospice is dedicated to providing care to meet the spiritual, physical, social and emotional needs of terminally ill individuals and their families residing in the New Jersey counties of Essex, Hunterdon, Morris, Somerset, Union and Warren.
+As part of Fellowship At Home Services, Fellowship Garden State Hospice is a non-profit dedicated to providing care to meet the spiritual, physical, social and emotional needs of terminally ill individuals and their families residing in the New Jersey counties of Essex, Hunterdon, Morris, Somerset, Union and Warren.
 Our hospice care focuses on maintaining your loved one’s personal dignity, responding nonjudgmentally to individual needs and concerns and providing spiritual, physical, social and emotional comfort and comprehensive support that addresses the whole person.

 Our Hospice Services